Back to EXPLORE Astro

 The outer bounds of the solar system are defined in different ways by different kinds of scientists, usually depending on the nature of the inquiries.

 Some might say the main planets are the dominating force of the solar system beyond the Sun, therefore ending at the orbit of Neptune (~30 AU).
 Some may even include the Kuiper belt as it’s the last major population zone (~50 AU) which also contains the furthest planetary bodies.
-Many scientists would classify the solar system’s true limit to extend to the farthest reaches of the Oort cloud where the Sun’s gravity loses its dominance over the competing grasp of the stars (up to ~100,000 AU or 1.6 light years).
+Many scientists would classify the solar system’s true limit to extend to the farthest reaches of the Oort cloud where the Sun’s gravity loses its dominance over the competing grasp of other stars (up to ~100,000 AU or 1.6 light years).
 However, there is very little known about this region or how far it actually spans.
 The scientific community’s “official” definition would draw the line at the heliosphere, a huge bubble of solar wind surrounding the solar system.
 The termination shock is where this solar wind slows abruptly as it begins interacting with the interstellar medium (~120 AU).
 Only two spacecraft, NASA’s twin Voyager probes, have ever reached beyond this point.

 THE FATE OF THE SOLAR SYSTEM

+The Sun is roughly halfway through its main sequence phase.
+Over time, the Sun will continue to steadily fuse the hydrogen in its core into helium.
+However, its fuel supply will eventually deplete.
+A shell of fusion hydrogen will form around the inert, helium-filled core.
 The Sun’s core is not hot or dense enough to fuse helium as much.
 Without sufficient thermonuclear fusion, there is no longer the same outward pressure to counteract the inward gravity.
 The Sun will contract; the core will squeeze and heat up even more which will trigger the fusion of shell hydrogen faster than the previous fusion of core hydrogen.
 The increased energy from fusion will cause the outer layers of the Sun to expand.
 This is the beginning of the end.